 This document describes routing rule maps and how they manage traffic in Traffic Director deployments.

-A routing rule map consists of:
+A routing rule map consists of the following:

 - A forwarding rule that references a target proxy